-Psychologist Herbert Freudenberger coined the term ‘burnout’ in the ‘70s, to describe the severe stress conditions that lead to physical, mental and emotional exhaustion.
+Psychologist Herbert Freudenberger coined the term ‘burnout’ in the '70s, to describe the severe stress conditions that lead to physical, mental and emotional exhaustion.
 In his analysis, he identified twelve stages of burnout progression to explain the phenomenon.
+These are:

 Not the brightest picture, but one that’s good to be familiar with nonetheless.
 So where exactly does job burnout stem from?

 Burnout is largely a consequence of stressful periods.
 When you spend too much time in a hyper-stressful space it can lead to burnout.
 Hyper-stressful environments are those that include all, or at least a few of the following: a lot of uncertainty, few rewards in return for massive work demands, a lack of independence, and heaps of emotional pressure.

 Does any of this sound familiar?

 The stress capacity for every person is different, which means some people can survive in overtly stressful situations for months, while some burn out after a few weeks or less.

 What’s more, for many people – especially startup founders – a feeling of hyper stress can cater to their attraction to adrenaline and perfectionism.

 If you or someone you know are experiencing some of the symptoms above, here are a few steps and mindset shifts to take to sidestep full burnout and get yourself back on track.